raw-berry/hhlib/README.md

-# hhlib
+# validate.php
-there are some simple functions and this is for personal study
+this is a php class for Array check value